How to make videos and do live stream for your direct sales network marketing business

 Smartphones now have excellent cameras and microphones on them.
-Most will allow you to record for 30 minutes (some longer) so they is great for your shorter videos.
+Most will allow you to record for 30 minutes (some longer) so they are great for your shorter videos.

 You can also sync your phone with Google Drive/Photos and have all your pictures and videos upload to your Google Photos so you can access the video from a computer.
 (You can probably do this on iCloud too, I only use Android/Windows based products.)

-This will allow you to easily download the video to your computer and use a free video editing program like Movie Maker (Windows) or iMovie (Mac) to add images, text, slice out portions of the video where you maybe messed up or there was a weird noise in the background and then save and convert it to an mp4 video.
+This will allow you to easily download the video to your computer and use a free video editing program like Movie Maker (Windows), Filmora’s free version or iMovie (Mac) to add images, text, slice out portions of the video where you might have messed up or there was a weird noise in the background and then save and convert it to an mp4 video.

 Recording , Editing & Uploading from your Computer:

-Facebook has recently rolled out the ability to livestream from your desktop and even screenshare straight from your computer through FB live!
+Facebook now offers the ability to livestream from your desktop and even screenshare straight from your computer through FB live.
 You can also use apps like BeLive.tv to stream to FB from your desktop too that has lots of extra features like showing user comments, screenshare, multiple people livestreaming (great for guest trainers), polls and more.
 If you have a Zoom Pro account with the webinar add on you now use it to Livestream on FB too.
 This is awesome for having multiple speakers and being able to show your screen as well.

 If you want to do live streams or record longer videos or record from your computer, I recommend buying a higher quality webcam like the Logitech C920 Webcam and the Blue Yeti Microphone.
 Blue makes some lower end microphones like the Blue Snowball mic that are also good for beginners but you cannot beat the quality of the Yeti.
-It is the top rated podcasting mic.
-Some people like to use Lapel Microphones like these for videos.
-I have found the Blue Yeti picks up the sound great as long as I am within 3-4 feet of it when recording.
-I also use it for my live webinars and all my course videos.
+It is the top-rated podcasting mic.
+I also sometimes will use Lapel Microphones like these for my videos.
+It’s a small, conveient mic that I will take with me when I am travelling in case I need or want to record any videos or am doing live training.
+The Blue microphones and your smartphone mic can usually pick up the audio very clearly as long as you are within 3-4 feet away.

 Live Stream Video Creation, Downloading & Uses: